-Realized/unrealized gains, net represents the difference between the fair value of investments at the beginning of the year and the end of the year, taking into consideration investment purchases, sales, and redemptions.
+Realized gains or losses are recorded as the difference between the proceeds from the sale and the cost of the investment sold.
+Unrealized gains, net represents the difference between the fair value of investments at the beginning of the year and the end of the year, taking into consideration investment purchases, sales, and redemptions.

-Trust and Charitable Gift Annuity (CGA) assets are invested in a diversified portfolio of institutional quality, no load mutual funds, and are recorded at quoted fair market values at fiscal year-end.
+Charitable Remainder Trust (Trust) and Charitable Gift Annuity (CGA) assets are invested in a diversified portfolio of institutional quality, no load mutual funds, and are recorded at quoted fair market values at fiscal year-end.
 Additionally, for the CGA pool, the State of California Department of Insurance and the Foundation's CGA investment policy require that a minimum of 50% of the required reserve be invested in U.S. Treasury and U.S. government agency fixed-income investments of any maturity.